blnkfinance/blnk/README.md

 ```

 # Get Started with Saiffu
 Saifu is a RESTFUL server.
 It exposes interaction with your Saifu server.
-The API exposes the following endpoints
+The api exposes the following endpoints

 ## Create Config file ``saifu.json``